-As relatively active travelers it was a little bit of a concern of ours that we will stay on a tiny island for a week.
+As relatively active travellers it was a little bit of a concern of ours that we will stay on a tiny island for a week.
 We love doing hikes and excursions and have not had a single vacation together where we would only lie around and do nothing for so many days.

-However, for this one we were so wrong!
+However, for this one, we were so wrong!
 Every day the staff prepares something in the daytime and the evening which makes the time fly by so quick.
 We still feel like there is more to discover on this small and beautiful island and we really hope to return one day.

 To give you a rough idea of the size of Fushifaru through the image below: you can walk around the entire island in about 10 minutes.